 Folding the Flamingo

 Montroll’s repertoire of origami models includes both simple ones and more complex designs.
 Even his more complicated models still look deceptively simple.
-This origami flamingo though, is pretty easy.
+The origami flamingo instructions are pretty easy to follow.
 It’s derived from a narrowed kite base and can be folded in about ten minutes.
 It’s a low intermediate level design.

-This is one of the models available in John Montroll’s book Origami Birds.
-This book has a selection of bird designs from around the world, of varying degrees of complexity.
-This book is available from Amazon in both the USA and UK.
+You can find this origami flamingo diagram in John Montroll’s book Origami Birds.
+This book has a selection of origami bird designs from around the world, of varying degrees of complexity, and is available from Amazon here.